microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/educationsubmission-return.md

 ---
 title: "educationSubmission: return"
-description: "This action makes the grade and feedback associated with this submission available to the student."
+description: "Make the grade and feedback associated with this submission available to the student."
 author: "sharad-sharma-msft"
 localization_priority: Normal
 ms.prod: "education"